adamnew123456/SmallWM/README.markdown

 Improvements over TinyWM
 ========================
 - Window Iconification - Windows can be hidden and placed in little rectangles at the top of the screen.
+Clicking the rectangles re-opens the client.
 - Window Layering - Windows can be layered, but little policy is actually enforced.
 - Click-To-Focus - SmallWM reimplements an idea from 9wm, keeping the focusing code small.
 - Window Placeholders - SmallWM does not do window resizing and moving directly, because that is a graphically intensive operation.
 It instead uses placeholder windows that it deletes after moving.